Pryowin/github-pr-reports/README.md

 - Shows comparison with previous day's stats
 - Verbose mode to show details of PRs with no comments
 - Optional minimum age filter for PRs in verbose mode
+- Graceful error handling for missing or invalid configuration

 ## Installation